|Homepage.||This page: Selling - advice on how to sell a classic car|

 The amount of preparation that you car will require prior to a sale attempt will vary from car to car, much depending on how well its been maintained to date, and the market to whom its being pitched at.

-On any car other than a project, its important to make the best of whatever you've got.
+On any car other than a project, it's important to make the best of whatever you've got.
 It may sound obvious, but many people don't make the effort when it comes to presentation, and it can impact the successful sale of your classic.
 At the very least give the car a good clean inside and out, including the boot area and under the bonnet, attention to all these points makes the car all the more appealing to a potential purchaser.
-Give the wheels a good clean too, and if they are at all dowdy or have flaky paint, a quick rub down and lick of fresh paint works wonders in improving the look of the whole car!
-Polish the glass too (not the windscreen, it could smear) inside and out using proper glass cleaner.
-The windows may have seemed clean originally, but a quick dose of Windolene will have 'em sparkling a treat.
+Give the wheels a good clean too, and if they are at all dowdy or have flaky paint, a quick rub down and lick of fresh paint works wonders in improving the look of the whole car.
+Polish the glass too (not the windscreen, it could smear) inside and out using glass cleaner.
+The windows may have seemed clean originally, but a quick dose of Windolene will have them sparkling a treat.

 go back to contents..